meetar/fjord.style/_posts/2023-11-08-going-into-depth.md

 <div class="aside">[<a href="https://github.com/meetar/FS-reverse-parallax-plain/">code</a>]</div>
 </div>

-This crystal uses a shader that manipulates textures on an object's surface, based on the view angle and a heightmap.
-This makes certain parts of the texture appear to be more distant than the faces they're applied to, suggesting internal structures which would otherwise require a much more detailed mesh to render.
+This crystal has no internal details, and is not performing any ray-tracing or fancy lightbending math.
+It's drawn with a shader that covers it with a texture made of a single image, then manipulates the texture based on the view angle.
+The result is that certain parts of the texture appear to be more distant than the faces they're applied to, suggesting internal structures which would otherwise require a much more detailed mesh to render.

 (For an introduction to shaders, I recommend <a href="http://thebookofshaders.com">The Book of Shaders</a>.)